omidarmat/onLearn/react.md

 // In this example, where we have no dependancy array, we know that the effect will run on every render, which is a bad practice.
 This means that the effect syncs with everything.
 Every state and every prop will be dependancies in this case.
 ```

-#### **When are effects executed?**
+#### When are effects executed?

 Let's see when are effects executed during the render and commit process?

 We previously mentioned that effects are executed after render, but this is not the full story.
 There is a timeline of events that happen as components render and re-render.

-1. The whole process starts with **mounting** the component instance, which is the initial render.
+1. The whole process starts with mounting the component instance, which is the initial render.
 2. The result of rendering is commited to the DOM.
 3. Finally the DOM changes are painted on the screen by the browser.
 4. Effects are only executed at this point, after the browser has painted the component instance on the screen, not immediately after render.
 This is why we say effects run asynchronously after the render has been painted on the screen.
 The reason why effect works this way, is that effects may contain long-running process, such as fetching data.
 So in such situations, if React would execute the effect before the browser paints a new screen, it would block this entire process, and users would see an old version of the component for too long.
 One important consequence of the fact the effects don't run during a render, is that if an effect sets state, then a second additional render is required to display the UI correctly.
 This is why you should not overuse `useEffect`.
 5. As one of the props change, the component will re-render.
 6. DOM changes will be commited.
-7. In React there is another type of effect called the **layout effect**, which runs before the browser paints the changes on the screen.
+7. In React there is another type of effect called the layout effect, which runs before the browser paints the changes on the screen.
 This is the only difference between layout effects and regular effects.
 We almost never need this.
 It is just good to know that this exists.
 8. DOM changes will be painted to the screen again.
 9. This is a point in a component's lifecycle where the effect's cleanup function is executed.
 10. Now if the updated state is part of the dependancy array of the effect, the effect will be executed again at this point.
-11. This whole process can be repeated over and over again until the component is **unmounted**.
+11. This whole process can be repeated over and over again until the component is unmounted.
 12. This is another point in a component's lifecycle where the effect's cleanup function is executed.

-### **Dependancy array**
+### Dependancy array

 By default, an effect will run after each and every render.
 However, that is almost never what we want.
 We can change this default behavior by passing a dependancy array into the `useEffect()` hook as the second argument.